jannukas/moodle-frontend/README.md

 This decision was made to make the code a lot more readable and to ensure modularity so that we can load in specific functions as needed.

+##functions.js
+This contains all the functions that are useable within moodle.
+Link to this page and the functions will be imported for you to use.
+NOTE: for production ensure that this is included in the HTML instead of being loaded.

 ##lightbox.html
 This code should be embedded in a seperate HTML block.